PDFs by language

 CT or CAT scan: This test uses x-rays to make detailed pictures of the inside of your body.
 It can be used to see if the cancer has spread.

-MRI: This tests uses radio waves and strong magnets instead of x-rays to make detailed pictures.
+MRI: This test uses radio waves and strong magnets instead of x-rays to make detailed pictures.
 It can be used to get better pictures of a penile tumor.
 Medicine may be used to make the penis hard (erect) for this test.
 MRI can also be used to look for cancer in other parts of the body.

 Ultrasound: This test uses sound waves to make pictures of the inside of the body.
 It can help show how deep a tumor has grown into the penis.
 It can also help show if the cancer has spread to nearby lymph nodes.
 These are small sacs of immune system tissue to which cancer often spreads first.